PURSUING LEGAL ACTION

 Judgment

 While there are benefits to this approach, the process is often long, costly, and energy-intensive, as one must gather compelling evidence to support their claim, after which the outcomes may still be unsatisfactory.
-However, pursuing legal action in this way is a method of exercising one’s rights, and the court provides the authoritative authority, which means that the outcome or decision is legally enforceable.
+However, pursuing legal action in this way is a method of exercising one’s rights, and the court provides the authoritative interpretation, which means that the outcome or decision is legally enforceable.
 Legal action in courts also raises the profile of the issue, which can sometimes aid in the resolving the issue.

 ALTERNATIVES TO COURT